zaiyan-alam/dna-sequence-workflow/data/test.md

     --mgnify-db-path=/ocean/projects/<groupname>/<username>/data/mgnify \
     --bfd-db-path=/ocean/projects/<groupname>/<username>/data/bfd
   ```
+  The `--psc` option is used because the compute site for this steup is PSC Bridges, this option is not required when running on a local machine.
-  Please make sure that paths to the genetic databases are entered correctly,
+  Please make sure that paths to the genetic databases are entered correctly.
+Some workflow statistics have been shown below for reference.

 ## Container